fmarco/djangocms-terminal/README.md

 * ``models_list some_app_label`` : get the list of the models given an app label
 * ``model_fields some_app_label model_name``: get the list of the fields given a couple of app_label/model_name
 * ``model_instance model_name key1=value1,key2=value2...`` : create an instance of a model given a model name and a set of CSV keys/values (format: key=value)
+* ``autofixture model_name f_key=True 5`` : create n instance of a model given a model name, a boolean value for the f_key parameter and a integer as an instances number

 Thank-yous